JonathanMEdwards/subtext10/doc/language.md

 }
 check =?
 3
 ```
-An aggregate structure must define two input items.
-The structure will be executed repeatedly, like a `for-each`, feeding items from the input series into the first input item.
+An aggregate block must define two input items.
+The block will be executed repeatedly, like a `for-each`, feeding items from the input series into the first input item.
 In this example we called the first input `item`, and define it from the default template value referenced as `that`.
 The second input (`sum`) acts as an accumulator.
 On the first call it defaults to the defined value (0).
 On the second and subsequent calls, `sum` is set to the result of the previous call.
 This example is equivalent to the built-in `sum()` program that sums a series of numbers.
 If the program rejects an item then it will be skipped and the accumulator value will be passed on to the next call.
 An `aggregate` is  like a conventional _fold_ function, except that the accumulator value is defaulted in the definition instead of being supplied explicitly by the caller (though that is still possible, for example `s sum(100)`).

 ## Tracked series